santiago-tapia/aerostack2.github.io/docs/_03_aerial_platforms/_dji_psdk/index.rst

    * - Speed
      - Speed
      - ENU
-   * - Speed
-     - Angle
-     - ENU

 .. _aerial_platform_dji_psdk_as2_common_interface_sensors:

 Sensors
 =======

+Since the wrapper is already publishing the sensor measurements as ROS2 topics, all the supported sensors at the PSDK wrapper are also supported.
+Besides, some other sensor values are generated to provide compatibility with the rest of AS2 nodes.

 These are supported sensors:

-.. list-table:: Sensors DJI OSDK Platform
+.. list-table:: Sensors DJI PSDK Platform
    :widths: 50 50 50
    :header-rows: 1